nikomatsakis/rustacean-principles/src/how_rust_empowers/transparent.md

 ### No global costs

 Rust strives to avoid features that impose global costs (that is, impose a runtime cost even on projects that don't use them).
 This is a key part of Stroustroup's definition of [zero-cost abstractions](./transparent.md#zero-cost-abstractions), "What you don't use, you don't pay for".
-This is the mechanism that encourages us to use ownership instead of a garbage collector, for example, since a garbage collector
+This is the mechanism that encourages us to use ownership instead of a garbage collector, for example, since if any part of the code uses a garbage collector, call code can easily pay the price in terms of having to be scanned and so forth.